Jas802/yugioh_cli/README.md

 # YugiohCli

-Welcome to your new gem!
-In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
-Put your Ruby code in the file `lib/yugioh_cli`.
-To experiment with that code, run `bin/console` for an interactive prompt.
+It's time to duel!

-TODO: Delete this and the text above, and describe your gem
+This gem is great if your a collector of the Yu-Gi-Oh! trading card game like me.
+It will allow you to get information about a card including it's name, the type of card it is, a description for Monster cards, and what card sets the card has been available in throughout the history of the game.

 ## Installation